Descriptions of the Various Tools Available for Form Builders

 Notifications and Distribution Lists must be configured prior to utilizing them within Conditional Actions.
-This tool provides users with information they need to know as data entry requires.
-A common example being notifications for new enrollments or for adverse events.
+This tool provides users with the information they need to know as data entry requires.
+A common example is notifications for new enrollments or for adverse events.

 Read more here on this topic.

 It is possible that the text on a form needs to be reviewed and updated from outside of the form builder.
 A common use-case for this is when forms need to be built in English for validation purposes and then quickly translated to another language because all data entry on that form needs to be in a given language.